Fearless Fire Company

 Section 3.
 Applicants for SOCIAL Membership must be citizens of the United States of America, of good moral character, sound mentally and at least 21 years of age.

-Section 6.
-Application for ACTIVE membership may be made at the end of one (1) year probationary period, and upon payment of the appropriate fee.
+Section 5.
+Application for ACTIVE membership may be made at the end of one (1) year Social probationary period, and upon payment of the appropriate fee.
 Active membership applicants must be proposed by one Active member and recommended by a different, second Active member.

-Section 7.
+Section 6.
 Damaged membership cards or fobs will be replaced once in a five year period at no charge.
-Additional replacements within the five year period will be assessed $10.00 Lost cards or fobs will require a $10.00 replacement fee paid in advance.
+Additional replacements within a five year period will be assessed a $10.00 replacement fee paid in advance.

 Section 2.
 Approval of all applicants must be unanimous.